How Oprivia works

 Role-based access

 Role alone does not create unrestricted access.
-Organisation, property and the specific case record also determine which data and functions are available.
+Organization, property and the specific case record also determine which data and functions are available.

 Guests see their own stay.
 Operators see assigned work.
 Hosts see the areas relevant to their properties or portfolio.
 Control and approval functions remain reserved for designated responsibilities.

 Undefined permissions are denied by default.
-Execution, review and approval can therefore be separated organisationally and technically.
+Execution, review and approval can therefore be separated organizationally and technically.

-• Access by role, organisation, property and case
+• Access by role, organization, property and case

 • Minimum information per task